Why You Spend Differently

 The Flipside: Fear can lead to overly conservative, and sometimes costly, financial choices—like keeping all savings in cash, which loses purchasing power to inflation over time.

-5. The Harmonizing Helper (High in Agreeableness)
+5. The Harmonizing Helper (High Agreeableness)

 Traits: Trusting, cooperative, altruistic.